jmjpro/elm-web-eng-amit/README.md

-Elminda developed this repository as skills indicator for candidates for Front End Web Engineers.
+Elminda developed this repository as a skills indicator for candidates for Front End Web Engineers.
 The code was scaffolded with react-create-app https://github.com/facebookincubator/create-react-app.
 Firebase is used as the data store via the firebase SDK https://github.com/firebase/firebase-js-sdk.

 Instructions:
 1. Fork the repository https://github.com/jmjpro to your github account (create an account if you don't have one).